netreconlab/parse-hipaa/README.md

 #### Production
 - `latest` - Points to the newest released version.
 This version of parse-hipaa is **built with [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard)**
 - `x.x.x` - Points to a specific released version.
 These version numbers match their respective [parse-server](https://github.com/parse-community/parse-server#flavors--branches) released versions.
+This is smallest possible image of `parse-hipaa` and it **does not contain [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard)**
+- `x.x.x-dashboard` - Points to a specific released version.
+These version numbers match their respective [parse-server](https://github.com/parse-community/parse-server#flavors--branches) released versions.
 This version of `parse-hipaa` is **built with [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard)**
-- `x.x.x-slim` - Points to a specific released version.
-These version numbers match their respective [parse-server](https://github.com/parse-community/parse-server#flavors--branches) released versions.
-This is smallest possible image of `parse-hipaa` and it **does not contain [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard)**

 #### Development
 - `main` - Points to the most up-to-date code and depends on the latest release of parse-server.
 This version of `parse-hipaa` is **built with [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard)**.
 This tag can contain breaking changes
 - `x.x.x-alpha/beta` - Points to most up-to-date code and depends on the respective [alha/beta releases of parse-server](https://github.com/parse-community/parse-server#flavors--branches).
 This version of parse-hipaa is **built with [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard)**.
 This tag can contain breaking changes

 ### Recommendations
 Any/all of the tagged servers can be used in combination with each other to build a [High Availability](https://en.wikipedia.org/wiki/High-availability_cluster)(HA) server-side application.
-For example, your HA cluster may consist of: (1) [nginx](https://www.nginx.com/resources/glossary/nginx/) reverse proxy/load balancer, (1) `x.x.x` `parse-hipaa` server, (2) `x.x.x-slim` `parse-hipaa` servers,  and (1) [Percona Monitor and Management](https://www.percona.com/software/database-tools/percona-monitoring-and-management) server.
+For example, your HA cluster may consist of: (1) [nginx](https://www.nginx.com/resources/glossary/nginx/) reverse proxy/load balancer, (1) `x.x.x-dashboard` `parse-hipaa` server, (2) `x.x.x` `parse-hipaa` servers,  and (1) [Percona Monitor and Management](https://www.percona.com/software/database-tools/percona-monitoring-and-management) server.

+#### Standard (without parse-hipaa-dashboard)
-- `latest` or `x.x.x` - Use one of these images only if you plan to have one stand-alone `parse-hipaa` server or you want one of your servers to also provide [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard) ability
+- `latest` or `x.x.x` - Use one or more of these images if you plan to have multiple `parse-hipaa` servers working together to create [HA](https://en.wikipedia.org/wiki/High-availability_cluster) or just need a stand-alone server.
+Note that if all of your `parse-hipaa` servers are `x.x.x`, you may want to add a stand-alone [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard) or [parse-server-dashoard](https://github.com/parse-community/parse-dashboard)
     - See [docker-compose.yml](https://github.com/netreconlab/parse-hipaa/blob/main/docker-compose.yml) for an example
-- `x.x.x-slim` - Use one or more of these images if you plan to have multiple `parse-hipaa` servers working together to create [HA](https://en.wikipedia.org/wiki/High-availability_cluster).
-Note if all of your `parse-hipaa` servers are `x.x.x-slim`, you may want to add a stand-alone [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard) or [parse-server-dashoard](https://github.com/parse-community/parse-dashboard)
+- `-dashboard` - Use one of these images only if you plan to have one stand-alone `parse-hipaa` server or you want one of your servers to also provide [parse-hipaa-dashboard](https://github.com/netreconlab/parse-hipaa-dashboard) ability
-    - See [docker-compose.slim.yml](https://github.com/netreconlab/parse-hipaa/blob/main/docker-compose.slim.yml) for an example
+    - See [docker-compose-dashboard.yml](https://github.com/netreconlab/parse-hipaa/blob/main/docker-compose-dashboard.yml) for an example
 - `main` or `x.x.x-alpha/beta` - Use only as a development server for testing/debugging the latest features.
 It is recommended not to use these tags for deployed systems

 ## Deployment